South

 It is a centre of culture and education, the

-British chose Ajmer for its prestigious
+British chose Ajmer Sharif for its

-is also the base for visiting Pushkar
+Ajmer is also the base for visiting Pushkar

 (11 km.), the abode of Lord Brahma, lying to its west with